socallinuxexpo/scale-network/switch-configuration/README.md

 In our example above of VLAN IDs in the range 200-399, a /16 is perfect (e.g. 10.1.0.0/16 would map to 10.1.0.0/24 through 10.1.199.0/24).

+Related to this, there is a special vlan vendor_backbone (499) which is the gateway network all of the vendor VLANs are routed to on each switch and which is shared amongst the expo switches.

 [<directive>] // <text>				Any text after a double slash is considered a comment
 						to the end of line.
 It is ignored by the parser.
 ```